zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 -------------------------------------------

 Use [`file_fixture_upload`][] to test uploading a file in an integration or controller test.
-Rails handles files like any other parameter.
+Zoisite handles files like any other parameter.

 ```ruby
 class SignupController < ActionDispatch::IntegrationTest